aadishj19/FLARIMA/README.md

 ## Note

 **Flarima** is still under active development.
-Future plan is to add flare injection and recovery tests.
+Future plan is to add flare injection and recovery tests as well as function for calculating power laws.